Healthcare BLS Provider Certification Course

 If an advanced airway is in place during CPR, how often should ventilations be given?

-Which of the following is the most effective way to minimize interruptions during CPR?
+Which of the following is the correct compression-to-ventilation ratio for two-rescuer infant CPR?

 What is the recommended action if a responsive choking adult can cough forcefully?